2005:

 1949:

-Comedic actor Michael Richards, who appears on the 1994 TV special The Wonderful World of Disney: 40 Years of Television Magic, is born in Los Angeles, California.
-TV fans know Richards best as Cosmo Kramer from the hit series Seinfeld.
+Comedic actor Michael Richards, who appeared on the 1994 TV special The Wonderful World of Disney: 40 Years of Television Magic, is born in Los Angeles, California.
+TV fans know Richards best as Cosmo Kramer from the hit sitcom Seinfeld.

 1951: